roderickjackson-bradley/socket_io_app/work/w07/d5/01-03-django-intro/django-intro.md

 Run the `\l` command to confirm that `polls` is in the list of databases.

 Also, depending upon how PostgreSQL was installed, you might need the database's username/password.
-Just in case, make note of the username to the right of the database name.
+Just in case, make note of the username to the right of the database name in the list.

 #### `cd` to Where You Should Be :)